lorcaheeney/tkmultikey/README.md

 # tkmultikey
 # Overview
 A simple python library to allow multi-key combinations to be bound in python.
 It aims to do this in the most beginner-friendly way by overriding a tkinter widget's original bind function with a custom version to allow multiple keys to be specified as the condition for a function's execution.

-**NOTE: `tkmultikey` has been tested on Python 3.4.0 to Python 3.7.0, while likely to work other versions of python, it cannot be guaranteed.**
+**`tkmultikey` has been tested on Python 3.4.0 to Python 3.7.0, while likely to work other versions of python, it cannot be guaranteed.**
 # Installation
 Installation of the library is incredibly simple using either command line or the browser.
 ##### Command-line: